jeorgesilva/jeorgesilva/README.md

 # 👋 Hi, I’m Jeorge

 ## 👨‍🏫 About Me
-I’m a multilingual linguist transitioning into Data Science & NLP.
+I’m a linguist transitioning into Data Science & NLP.
-With a background in education, communication, and text analysis, I bring human-centered thinking into machine learning and data work.
+With a background in education and linguistic, I bring human-centered thinking into machine learning and data work.
 I’m especially interested in **corpus curation, NLP, ethical AI, and accessibility through language technologies**.

 I’m currently training in **Data Science & AI** at WBS Coding School (Germany) while building portfolio projects in Python, SQL, and Linguistic Data.